braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 ⑦ does not perform the unit test.

 ⑧ Multiple options can be selected at once.
-In this ces, it does not regenerate the layout and it does not perform the unit test.
+In this case, it does not regenerate the layout and it does not perform the unit test.

 ⑨ Multiple elements can be regenerated at once.
 This can throw an error, typically because an instance of the element to be regenerated remains in the workspace.
 In this case, regenerate the elements one by one.